 We came up with a plan to build the system, side by side to the existing system, and being able to replace modules through interfaces when they were completed.

-We identified an open source technology stack which was modern, easy to manage and extend, and well suited for the type of system we were building.
+We identified an open-source technology stack that was modern, easy to manage and extend, and well suited for the type of system we were building.

-The DBs of both new and old systems were synched for almost a year (failback), before putting the old legacy system to rest.
+The DataBases of both new and old systems were synched for almost a year (failback), before putting the old legacy system to rest.

 Within this huge enterprise, we developed the entire solution like a product in a true startup intensity.

-In an iterative and Agile manner CoreView delivered the platform, ready to deliver Clean, trustworthy, easy to consume Customer data.
-We not only ended up removing dependency on a legacy platform with a very high operating and upgrade cost, but also enabled differentiators like adding more customer intelligence.
+In an iterative and Agile manner, CoreView delivered the platform, ready to deliver Clean, trustworthy, easily consume Customer data.
+We not only ended up removing dependency on a legacy platform with a very high operating and upgrade cost but also enabled differentiators like adding more customer intelligence.

 This also saved the huge amounts of $$$, required for the operative, maintenance & upgrade cost of the legacy platform and application.

 “The world is changing very fast.
 Big will not beat small anymore.
 It will be the fast beating the slow.”